Serverless in Five Minutes

 Compared with running applications in a container cluster or managing virtual machines directly, serverless deployments have two significant benefits:

 * A study by the research company IDC published in 2018 suggests that companies adopting serverless applications on average “lowered five-year operating costs by 60% and were 89% faster at compute deployment.”
+While these specific figures are from early serverless adoption, the cost and speed benefits remain significant today.
 This is roughly consistent with my experience.
 After MindMup moved from a host where we paid for the reserved capacity to AWS Lambda, we reduced operational costs by almost two-thirds.
-Another popular case study is Yubl, presented by Yan Cui at various conferences over the last few years.
+Another well-known case study is Yubl, presented by Yan Cui at various conferences starting in 2016—2017.
 Yubl reduced its operational costs by 95% by moving to Lambda.
 Both the MindMup and Yubl case studies are explained in more detail in the research paper Serverless Computing: Economic and Architectural Impact which Robert Chatley and I co-authored.

-In March 2018, Cloudability published the results of its State of the Cloud research of AWS customers, which suggested that adoption of Lambda had increased by 667% in a year.
-This is not surprising, because the combination of reduced operational cost and a faster path to customer value provides a very strong financial incentive for companies to adopt AWS Lambda and other similar services.
+In March 2018, Cloudability published the results of its State of the Cloud research of AWS customers, which showed that adoption of Lambda had increased by 667% in the previous year, reflecting the rapid early adoption of serverless technology.
+Since then, AWS Lambda has become a mainstream service with widespread enterprise adoption.
+The combination of reduced operational cost and a faster path to customer value continues to provide a strong financial incentive for companies to adopt AWS Lambda and other similar services.
 The key factor in both reduced costs and faster development is the same.
 It is the serverless pricing model.

 In the next lesson, you’ll look at the pricing model of serverless architecture.